GSAUC3/Algorithm_visualizer/Readme.md

 A gui application to visualize various sorting algorithms using pure python.

 How you can use it:
-- Clone this repo in your local machine
+- Fork & clone this repo in your local machine
 - Run the following two commands and you are done.
 It's that easy.

 ```